microlinkhq/www/src/pages/blog/proxy-capabilities.md

 ## Resolving URLs gracefully

-What would happen if, every time you want to retrieve data from any URL, the URL just returns the data, handling all casuistics to be transparent for the user.
+Wouldn't it be nice if every time you want to retrieve data from any URL, the Microlink API just returns the data, all while handling any of the above problems transparently?

 ![](https://i.imgur.com/8uvahxZ.png)